 Conclusions

-Ashwagandha is renowned for a range of potential health benefits which may contribute positively to emotional well-being by effectively mitigating stress and anxiety.
-However, it may cause emotional numbness and kill your emotions if taken continuously, or for a prolonged period of time.
+Ashwagandha is renowned for a range of potential health benefits that may contribute positively to emotional well-being by effectively mitigating stress and anxiety.
+However, it may cause emotional numbness and kill your emotions if taken continuously, or for a prolonged period.
+There are also further risks of anhedonia, depression and even causing you to feel demotivated and less excited to accomplish your goals or your present tasks.

 If you are contemplating taking Ashwagandha to reduce your stress or anxiety, it is prudent to seek advice from a qualified healthcare professional to ascertain its suitability and safety.